jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     |lc_analysis_sample_region_plot_png|

-    *   *Tip:* You can manually adjust the sample region range in the same way as the buffer range, using the controls in the Start/End boxs.
+    *   *Tip:* You can manually adjust the sample region range in the same way as the buffer range, using the controls in the Start/End boxes.

 #.
 Once you are satisfied with the region picked (should be 693-722), click the
     'To Main Plot' button.
 This averages the selected region and sends the resulting